 While the federal environmental cleanup requirements for domestic military bases are subject to specific federal and state laws, the standard in overseas installations is much more lax on its face.
-U.S. bases and installations overseas are generally not subject to CERCLA and other statutes with which domestic bases must comply.
-102 Unless specifically stated in the statute, courts will presume such laws are not applicable in foreign territories.
-103 Typically, presidential executive orders and bilateral agreements with foreign countries govern environmental cleanup of land and water in overseas bases.
-104 Of course, this does not produce a uniform standard, as in the United States.
-The types of policies used overseas grant significant discretion to the policy makers and are often the outcome of negotiations between the involved countries, and therefore, subject to the balance of powers between the countries.
-105
+U.S. bases and installations overseas are generally not subject to CERCLA and other statutes with which domestic bases must comply.102 Unless specifically stated in the statute, courts will presume such laws are not applicable in foreign territories.103 Typically, presidential executive orders and bilateral agreements with foreign countries govern environmental cleanup of land and water in overseas bases.104 Of course, this does not produce a uniform standard, as in the United States.
+The types of policies used overseas grant significant discretion to the policy makers and are often the outcome of negotiations between the involved countries, and therefore, subject to the balance of powers between the countries.105

-The DoD has developed a few doctrines to aid the cleanup of overseas installations: the Management of Environmental Compliance at Overseas Installation, which established the basic process for establishing environmental standards, and the Final Governing Standards ("FGS"), which provides guidance for each country with United States military installations.
-The federal government created the FGS by considering the environmental laws of each particular host-nation, and it includes minimum environmental protection standards the U.S. government must meet.
-The federal government of the federal government standards and it includes minimum environmental protection standards the U.S. government must meet.
+The DoD has developed a few doctrines to aid the cleanup of overseas installations: the Management of Environmental Compliance at Overseas Installation, which established the basic process for establishing environmental standards, and the Final Governing Standards ("FGS"), which provides guidance for each country with United States military installations.106 The federal government created the FGS by considering the environmental laws of each particular host-nation, and it includes minimum environmental protection standards the U.S. government must meet.107

 Contamination in U.S. installations overseas can strain relations with the host country when its citizens are affected.
-For instance, more than 300,000 gallons of jet fuel from the Rhein-Main Air Force Base in Germany leaked into the primary source of drinking water for the city of Frankfurt.
-Had the Air Force not spent over \$10 million to correct the problem, the ramifications could have been astounding.
-Thus, the federal government often spends large
+For instance, more than 300,000 gallons of jet fuel from the Rhein-Main Air Force Base in Germany leaked into the primary source of drinking water for the city of Frankfurt.108 Had the Air Force not spent over \$10 million to correct the problem, the ramifications could have been astounding.109 Thus, the federal government often spends large

-102 Yusun Woo, Environmental Problems on the U.S. Military Bases in the Republic of Korea: Who Is responsible for the Cleanup Expenses and Whose Environmental Standards Will Apply?, 15 Se.
-Envil.
+102 Yusun Woo, Environmental Problems on the U.S. Military Bases in the Republic of Korea: Who Is responsible for the Cleanup Expenses and Whose Environmental Standards Will Apply?, 15 SE.
+ENVTL.
 L.J.
 577, 592 (2007).